AngleProtocol/merkl-docs/merkl-mechanisms/types-of-campaign.md

 #### For Incentive Providers

 * **Learn How to Configure Any Other or Lending or Borrowing Campaign that uses receipt and debt tokens (except for Silo and Radiant):** Are you an Incentive Provider (IP) looking to learn how to configure a lending or borrowing campaign?
 Go check this [page](../distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md) to learn how to get started.
 * **Start Any Other Lending or Borrowing Campaign (except for Silo and Radiant):** Ready to start your lending or borrowing campaign?
-Access the "Token Balance (Create an ERC20 campaign)" campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/hold). \
+Access the *Token Balance (Create an ERC20 campaign)* campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/hold). \
   \
-  Since tokens from lending and borrowing protocols using recepeit and debt tokens are all ERC20, to start a lending or borrowing campaign, you will need to launch your campaign on the "Token Balance (Create an ERC20 Campaign)" campaign creator.
+  Since tokens from lending and borrowing protocols using recepeit and debt tokens are all ERC20, to start a lending or borrowing campaign, you will need to launch your campaign on the *Token Balance (Create an ERC20 Campaign)* campaign creator.
 For any campaign-specific configuration, please contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.\
   \
   Also, don't forget to **whitelist the token you'll be using as a reward** by filling out this [form](https://tally.so/r/3y2bqx).